nrfconnect/sdk-nrf-bm/samples/peripherals/timer/README.rst

    :local:
    :depth: 2

-The Timer sample demonstrates the use of both single-shot and periodic timers.
+The Timer sample demonstrates how to configure and use the Bare Metal Timer (:ref:`lib_bm_timer`) library to generate both single-shot and periodic callback events to your application code.

 Requirements
 ************